sugimotot/btsdoc-portal/developers/wallet/wallet_full_nodes_witness_nodes.md

       programs/cli_wallet/cli_wallet -s ws://127.0.0.1:8090 -H 127.0.0.1:8091

-The avobe line will
+which will
 - open port `8091` for HTTP-RPC requests and
-- has the capabilities to handle accounts

-while the witness_node can only answer queries to the blockchain.
+- has the capabilities to handle accounts while the `witness_node` can only answer queries to the blockchain.

 ***